-- Your doctor says that a delay will cause serious harm to your health; or - You are in the hospital after an emergency room visit and the hospital care is denied by the plan
+- Your doctor says that a delay will cause serious harm to your health: or - You are in the hospital after an emergency room visit and the hospital care is denied by the plan.

-This is called an expedited external appeal.
-The external appeal reviewer will decide an expedited appeal in 72 hours or less.
+This is called an expedited External Appeal.
+The External Appeal reviewer will decide an expedited appeal in 72 hours or less.

-If you asked for inpatient substance use disorder treatment at least 24 hours before you were to leave the hospital, the plan will continue to pay for your stay if:
+If you asked for inpatient substance use disorder treatment at least 24 hours before you were to leave the hospital, we will continue to pay for your stay if: